-This Code of Business Conduct and Ethics ("Code of Business Conduct") covers a wide range of business practices and procedures.
-It does not cover every issue that may arise but it sets out basic principles to guide all of our personnel.
-All directors, officers and employees must conduct themselves accordingly and seek to avoid even the appearance of improper behavior.
-This Code of Business Conduct applies to every member of the Board of Directors, officer and employee of Cheniere Energy, Inc., all of its subsidiaries and all affiliates in which the Company directly or indirectly holds a majority interest (collectively referred to as the "Company").
+This Code of Business Conduct and Ethics (“Code of Business Conduct”) of Cheniere Energy, Inc. (“Cheniere”) covers a wide range of business practices and procedures.
+It does not cover every issue that may arise but it sets out basic principles to guide all of our personnel and may require conduct that exceeds legal minimums.
+This Code of Business Conduct applies to every member of the Board of Directors, officer and employee of Cheniere and its subsidiaries and affiliates in which it directly or indirectly holds a majority interest (collectively referred to as the “Company”).

-To further the Company's fundamental principles of honesty, loyalty, fairness and forthrightness, the Company has established this Code of Business Conduct.
-This Code of Business Conduct strives to deter wrongdoing and, to that end, promote the following objectives:
+To further the Company’s fundamental principles of honesty, loyalty, fairness and forthrightness, the Company has established this Code of Business Conduct.
+This Code of Business Conduct strives to promote the following objectives and to deter wrongdoing:

 - Honest and ethical conduct, including the handling of actual or apparent conflicts of interest between personal and professional relationships;

-- Full, fair, accurate, timely and understandable disclosure in all reports and documents required to be filed with governmental authorities and in other public communications;
+- Full, fair, accurate, timely and understandable disclosure in all reports and documents required to be filed with or submitted to the Securities and Exchange Commission (the “SEC”) and in other public communications made by the Company;

-- Compliance with the applicable government and self-regulatory organization laws, rules and regulations;
+- Compliance with applicable rules and regulations of the applicable exchange and with applicable governmental laws, rules and regulations;

-- Accountability for compliance with this Code of Business Conduct.
+- Accountability adherence to this Code of Business Conduct.